pinglu85/algoExpert/Easy/bubble-sort.md

 ### Approach

-Bubble Sort sort an array by repeatedly iterating through an array and in each pass swapping the adjacent elements if they are in wrong order.
+Bubble Sort sorts an array by repeatedly iterating through an array and in each pass swapping the adjacent elements if they are in wrong order.

 Suppose we have the following array of numbers: